arcus/education_modules/reproducibility/reproducibility.md

 <div class = "hint">

-Discover:  Arcus has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
-See "Research Data Management Resources" at https://www.research.chop.edu/arcus/resources.
-These materials tend to be very practical and can be used right away to improve data management!
+Discover:  The Arcus program at the Children's Hospital of Philadelphia has a team of librarians and archivists who have created materials to help CHOP scientists with data management.
+Their [Research Data Management Resources](https://www.research.chop.edu/arcus/resources) tend to be very practical and can be used right away to improve data management!

 </div>